LehighIAC/OztekinGroup/Mint.md

 ./Allwmake
 ```
 If the compilation fails, run `./Allwmake` multiple rounds until it compiles without error.
+While waiting for it, you can continue to the next section and come back later.

 ## Install Paraview
 Install Paraview 5.10 and its dependencies